 We would like to express our sincere gratitude and appreciation to the Gulf Cooperation Council (GCC) Secretariat for funding this research conducted in the framework of the "Development of sustainable date palm production systems in the GCC countries of the Arabian Peninsula" project.
-We are very grateful to the Ministries of Agriculture, Agricultural Authorities, and Agricultural Research Institutions and Universities in the GCC countries of the Arabian Peninsula for their continuous support and great collaboration.
-We also would like to acknowledge the support of the Date Palm Research Center, in addition to Al Batinah" Agricultural Development Departments and farmers of Al Batinah" Governorates for their dedication, time and partnership.
+We are very grateful to the Ministries of Agriculture, Agricultural Authorities, and Agricultural Research Institutions and Universities in the GCC countries of the Arabian Peninsula for their continuous support and great collaboration in the implementation of the project activities.
+We also would like to take this opportunity to acknowledge the support of the Date Palm Research Center, in addition to Al Batinah" Agricultural Development Departments and their respectful staff for their full devotion and collaboration during the field visits.
+Finally, a special thanks and appreciation goes also to the date palm growers and farmers of Al Batinah" Governorates for their dedication, time and partnership.